Meal Prep Tips

-Lobster tail and salmon are delicious and you should be making them for yourself and your friends as often possible now that you know how affordable and straightforward they are.
-Unfortunately, seafood isn’t something you should be buying in bulk and it would be too time-consuming to make fresh lobster tail and salmon every day of the week for breakfast, lunch, dinner and a snack or two.
+Lobster tail and salmon are delicious and you should be making them for yourself and your friends as often possible now that you know how affordable and straightforward they are to cook.
+Unfortunately, seafood isn’t something I recommend buying in bulk plus it would be too time-consuming to make fresh lobster tail and salmon every day of the week for breakfast, lunch, dinner and a snack or two.
 But, oh boy, I wish that wasn’t true.
 Thankfully, this is where meal prepping swoops in to save the day.
 I’m talking delicious, bulk recipes that require minimal touch time – only a little over an hour for a week’s worth of lunches and snacks – that will delight and sustain you from one lobster dinner to the next.

-I’ve been excited to writing out the meal prep section of my website since it’s inception.
+I’ve been excited to write out the meal prep section of my website since it’s inception.
 Weekly meal prepping provides so many benefits to the health and cost-conscious professional:

 - Ingredients: You’ve heard me say this before: Know your ingredients!
 You want to be eating free-range, grass-fed, organic, local?
 You control the ingredients you buy and how you cook them.
 At a restaurant, you’re putting a lot of trust in a business whose focus at the end of the day is their bottom line, not your nutrition goals.

 - Portion Control: Even we consuming the best ingredients, you can still over-eat and end up feeling lethargic.
 When using a food scale, you can ensure that every lunch or snack you pack up is exactly the same weight.
 That means you stop eating when you run out of your set amount of food.
 It takes time for your stomach to signal to your brain that you’re full so pre-determining the amount of food you have per meal takes the potential for over-eating off the table.